 Prayer and other spiritual practices, such as those mentioned above, can elicit the relaxation response, which refers to a process in the body that reduces levels of circulating stress hormones.
 In turn, the heart rate is slowed, blood pressure is lowered, and immune function may even be improved.

 Other studies have found apparent benefits with distance healing, which occurs when people pray for hospitalized patients.
 However, these studies have been criticized for errors in design.
-Spirituality, however, may not be amenable to strict evidence-base criteria.
+Spirituality, however, may not be open to strict evidence-base criteria.

 Spirituality is an important aspect of end-of-life care.
 Studies indicate that the majority of patients would like their spiritual issues addressed.
 The hospice movement has been developed based on the model of care in which spiritual dimension is important in the care of patients.